HelenKrisInnowise/Girl_bot/README.md

 This command will:

 - Build the Docker images (if not already built or if there are changes).
-- Start all services defined in `docker-compose.yml` (your application, local Neo4j, and Qdrant).
+- Start all services defined in `docker-compose.yml` (your application, local Qdrant).

-**Note on Neo4j:**
-This command will start a new, local Neo4j database server within a Docker container.
-You do **not** need to run Neo4j Desktop or any other Neo4j application separately.

 ### 4. Access the application

-After all services have started (this may take a few minutes, especially during the first launch of Neo4j and Qdrant), your Streamlit application will be accessible at:
+After all services have started (this may take a few minutes, especially during the first launch of Qdrant), your Streamlit application will be accessible at:

 [http://localhost:8501](http://localhost:8501)